Puya

 Introduction

-Puya plants are members of the pineapple family.
-The various species are native to the Andes Mountains of South America and southern Central America.
-Some of the species are like agaves; they are monocarpic, and their rosette dies after growing for many years and then flowering.
+Puya plants are members of the pineapple family (Bromeliaceae).
+The various species are native to the Andes of South America and southern Central America.
+Some species are like agaves in being monocarpic: a rosette grows for many years, then flowers once and dies.

 The Details

-The species P. raimondii is the largest species of bromeliad known and the best known Puya species.
-The foliage alone can reach 10-ft tall and the flower spike can easily reach 30-ft tall.
-Other Puya species are large and noticeable in a landscape, but they are not as large as P. raimondii.
-Puya flowers are produced in clusters on a central spike.
-The flowers may be large and exotically colored, e.g., blue-green petals.
-Plants may take 50 to 80 years to mature and produce the small wind-blown seeds.
-Mature P. raimondii can produce over 10 million seeds.
+Puya raimondii is the largest bromeliad and the best-known Puya.
+The foliage alone can reach about 10 ft tall, and the flower spike can easily reach 30 ft.
+Other Puya species can be large and striking in the landscape, though not as massive as P. raimondii.
+Flowers are produced in clusters on a central spike, and some species have large, exotically colored blooms (for example, blue-green petals).
+Plants may take 50–80 years to mature and then produce many small, wind-blown seeds.
+A mature P. raimondii can produce over 10 million seeds.

 Additional Reading: Puya Phylogenetics